Hello,

 Business Professional Dress Code

-- No open-toed shoes or sneakers
+- No open-toed shoes

 Work Conduct